flofriday/Moose/Stdlib.md

-# 🐐📖 Moose's Standard Library
+# 📖 Moose's Standard Library

 <!--
     NOTE FOR DEVELOPERS

-    If you add another or change an existing function or method, remember to also add it to the contents table.

-    Same is true for adding or changing headers.

-    For formatting the documentation try to orient other existing functions, whereas `println` should be an example/template.
+    For formatting the documentation try to orient  on existing functions, whereas `println` should be an example/template.
 -->

 <!--